CSCI P545 Computer Science Department, School of Informatics, Indiana University Thu Sep 11 15:30:23 EDT 2008 [SDJ]

 § Laboratory

-The course laboratory is a full-semester, whole-class project involving specification, design, implementation, and testing of a real embedded system.
+The standard course laboratory is a full-semester, whole-class project involving specification, design, implementation, and testing of a real embedded system.
 Participants work in teams of 3 to 5 people; and every effort is made to assure that each team, in aggregate, has the necessary skills to complete the project successfully.

 Initially, the class is given a software framework for controlling steering, acceleration and breaking, as well as sensors for GPS, proximate object detection, and rudimentary vision.
 Classroom lectures explain and explore the implementation of the framework as student groups develop solutions to the navigation problems in a cumulative series of lab assignments, such as: